TRACE = Textual Representation of Allocentric Context from Egocentric Video

 Reading the results

-• One-stage prompting is stronger than two-stage inference for both Gemini and Qwen.
+• One-stage inference is stronger than two-stage on Gemini and Qwen, while text-only remains competitive.

 • Cross-environment gains remain stable across ARKitScenes, ScanNet, and ScanNetPP.